- Trip Ideas

-It’s one part industry, one part City of the Future and all parts growing.
+Burns Harbour is one part industry, one part City of the Future, and all parts growing.
 The Town of Burns Harbor was created in 1966 in partnership with Bethlehem Steel — proof that the most unlikely combinations can create wonderful things.

 Although the former Bethlehem Steel is now called ArcelorMittal, the mill remains a partner with the town.
 Many residents also utilize Burns Harbor’s nearby access to highways and commuter rail to work in Chicago.

-And the residents and visitors alike enjoy the green space — like 29-acre Lakeland Park — that serves as a balance to the industry.
-Lakeland Park has a lake for swimming and renting rowboats in the summer, and people can also come to walk, play sports or enjoy the playground.
+Residents and visitors alike enjoy Burns Harbor’s green spaces—like the 29-acre Lakeland Park—that serves as a balance to the industry.
+This community park has a lake for swimming and renting rowboats in the summer, and people often come to walk, play sports, and enjoy the playground.
 Burns Harbor is also home to a Little Calumet River fishing access site.